beevik/timerqueue/README.md

 The timerqueue package implements a priority queue for objects scheduled to perform actions at clock times.

-See http://godoc.org/github.com/beevik/timerqueue for godoc-formatted API documentation.

 ## Example: Scheduling timers

-The following code declares an object implementing the Timer interface, creates a timerqueue, and adds three events to the timerqueue.
+The following code declares an object implementing the `Timer` interface, creates a timerqueue, and adds three events to the timerqueue.

 ```go